AnastasiaAzarenok/cv_2025/cv.md

 Analyst

-* Preparation of reports with detailed analysis of supply assurance, demand planning, and logistics reasons;
+* Preparation of reports with detailed analysis of supply assurance, demand planning and logistics reasons;
 * Automation and optimization of reporting for departments;
 * Development of predictive models;
 * Preparation of presentations with commentary based on analytics.